Skip to content

 Diamond Setting Service for Watches

-At our Hatton Garden workshop in London, we specialise in the art of watch diamond setting — turning exceptional timepieces into breathtaking statements of luxury with natural diamonds, lab-grown diamonds or precious gemstones.
+Our workshop is specialise in the art of watch diamond setting — turning exceptional timepieces into breathtaking statements of luxury with natural diamonds, lab-grown diamonds or precious gemstones.

 Whether you would like to set diamonds on your Rolex, Cartier, or another high-end watch, our in-house team work with the utmost care to integrate diamonds seamlessly, enhancing both beauty and value.